cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 I am a PhD candidate in Economics at UCL.
 My supervisors are [Morten O. Ravn](https://sites.google.com/view/mortenoravn/home) and [Franck Portier](https://fportier.wordpress.com).

-My Research areas are International Economics (Trade and Macroeconomics) and Empirical Macroeconomics.
+My Research areas are International Economics (Trade and Macroeconomics) and Applied Macroeconomics.

 I am currently on the 2024/25 academic job market.